Chitransh-1/Chitransh-1/README.md

 - 👋 Hi, I’m @Chitransh-1
-- 👀 I’m interested in Creation and Software Development
+- 👀 I’m interested in creating content and software development
-- 🌱 I’m currently learning Python, MySQL, Data Analytics
+- 🌱 I’m currently learning Data Analytics, Python, MySQL
-- 💞️ I’m looking to collaborate on https://github.com/Chitransh-1
+- 💞️ I’m looking to collaborate on [GitHub](https://github.com/Chitransh-1)

 <!---
 Chitransh-1/Chitransh-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.